Solar Inverters Explained

 • the number of hours the unit has been producing power,

-Inverter efficiency is a measure of how well a device converts the electricity it receives from the solar panels into power available to your home or to export to the mains electricity grid.
-Most grid connected transformer based solar inverters (very, very few of these are sold these days) have an efficiency of around 93% or better, while transformerless devices are typically around 95% or better.
+Inverter efficiency measures how well a device converts the electricity it receives from the solar panels into power that can be used by your home or exported to the grid.
+Older grid-connected transformer-based solar inverters have an efficiency of around 93% or better, while the transformer-less devices sold today are typically around 96% or better.

 How To Spot A Bad Solar Inverter

 Note: walk away if there is no written warranty offered on the solar inverter or no specification sheet is supplied.
-Make sure the organisation issuing the warranty has an Australian office – you don’t want to be calling Shanghai (or Munich) to get a new one!
+And make sure the organisation issuing the warranty has an Australian office – you don’t want to be calling Shanghai if you have warranty-related issues!

-The following chart shows solar inverter brands I recommend in 2024, the best in each category ranging from “budget” models on the left, to top-of-the-line on the right.
-See the criteria I based these recommendations on.
+The following chart shows solar inverter brands I recommend in 2024; the best for Australian conditions ranging from top “budget” models on the left, to top-of-the-line premium brands on the right.
+See the criteria I base these recommendations on.

 Recommended solar inverter brands